jbannick/hellokata-java/src/modules/custom_images/hellomodimageusinglib4/README.md

-This simple app uses the Log4J2 library for event logging and contains its own on-board subset of the Java runtime environment.
+This modularized app uses the Log4J2 library for event logging and contains its own on-board subset of the Java runtime environment.

 This custom runtime image is a JRE that contains